Call Mon-Sun:

 Extensive blood chemistry analysis allows us to get started with a clear picture of where the client is at.
 We can assess blood sugar, electrolyte balance, organ function, hormone balance, adrenal function, neurotransmitter status, immune function, nutrient and mineral status, and the cofactors in between.
 Nutrient deficiencies, for example, play an important role in health and disease and are almost always seen concurrently with mental health symptoms.
 4

-The most effective way to heal the body and mind together is a combination of thorough lab work, psychological analysis, and holistic treatment.
-Often, this is all that’s needed to address both physical and mental health issues without the need for psychiatric medications or a complicated diagnostic procedure.
+The most effective way to heal the body and mind is a strategic combination of thorough lab work, psychological analysis, and holistic treatment.
+Often, this is all that’s needed to address both physical and mental health issues without the need for toxic psychiatric medications or a complicated diagnostic procedure.

 Lab Tests Are Effective and Reliable